What is The National Anthem of France: English Version, Original Lyrics And History

 National Flag

-The change, which took effect officially about a year ago, appears to have gone unnoticed until recently.
-In fact, an official told news agency AFP that Macron has been using the changed flag as a backdrop for his speeches as early as 2018.
+Even though the transition was made public around a year ago, it seems to have escaped widespread notice until recently.
+A government official informed the AFP news agency that Macron has been using the new flag as a backdrop for his speeches since at least 2018.

 Photo Daily Mail |